phpMyAdmin

 3. Import via Terminal (Docker)

-If the docker feature is enabled, you can import directly from the terminal inside your mysql
+If the docker feature is enabled, you can import directly from the terminal inside your mysql or mariadb container.

 - Open Containers > Terminal.